cuplv/verivita/SPEC_LANGUAGE.md

 string_literal = c-like string
 ```

-A message can be either `TRUE`, `FALSE`, define a callin or a
+A message can be either `TRUE`, `FALSE`, define a callin or a callback entry/exit.
-callback.

-`TRUE` specifies the set of all the possible messages, while `FALSE`
-specifies the empty set of messages.
+`TRUE` specifies the set of all the possible messages, while `FALSE` specifies the empty set of messages.

 When the method call is prepended by `param = `, it means that the
-rules applies to the method call that returns a value `param`.
+rules applies to the exit of a method call that returns a value `param`.

 *NOTE* the rule with `param =` will not match any method that do not
 return any value (i.e. `void` return type), while the rule without